rafgraph/four-corner-layout/README.md

 #### SVG Arrows
 - [SvgArrows.jsx](https://github.com/rafrex/four-corner-layout/blob/gh-pages/components/SvgArrows.jsx)
-- Each svg arrow is wrapped in a stateless react component, which can optionally receive the following props (all have defaults that can be overwritten except for className, which is merged with the default value):
+- Each svg arrow is wrapped in a stateless react component, which can optionally receive the following props (all have defaults that can be overwritten except for `className`, which is merged with the default value):
-  - width
+  - `width`
     - svg width attribute (not style attribute)
-    - type: string, can be unit-less, e.g. '20', '20px', '20vw', etc
+    - type: string, can be unit-less, e.g. `'20'`, `'20px'`, `'20vw'`, etc
-  - height
+  - `height`
     - svg height attribute (not style attribute)
-    - type: string, can be unit-less, e.g. '20', '20px', '20vw', etc
+    - type: string, can be unit-less, e.g. `'20'`, `'20px'`, `'20vw'`, etc
-  - scale
+  - `scale`
     - multiplier to default (or supplied) unit-less width and height
-    - type: number (width and height must be unit-less to use scale), e.g. 1.5
+    - type: number (width and height must be unit-less to use scale), e.g. `1.5`
-  - title
+  - `title`
-    - svg title attribute, also used for the default aria-label
+    - svg title attribute, also used for the default `aria-label`
-    - type: string, e.g. 'Go Left'
+    - type: string, e.g. `'Go Left'`
-  - className
+  - `className`
     - classes to merge with default classes
-    - default classes: 'arrow [direction]-arrow' (defaults can't be overwritten)
+    - default classes: `'arrow [direction]-arrow'` (defaults can't be overwritten)
-    - type: string, e.g. 'go-left another-class'
+    - type: string, e.g. `'go-left another-class'`
-  - style
+  - `style`
     - svg style attribute
-    - type: react style object, e.g. { display: 'block', margin: 'auto' }
+    - type: react style object, e.g. `{ display: 'block', margin: 'auto' }`
-    - note that the fill property is defined in css so it can be changed with css :hover/:active selectors
+    - note that the fill property is defined in css so it can be changed with css `:hover`/`:active` selectors
+    - note that there is no default style object so it is added as part of `...other`
-  - ... and every other prop you pass in, including viewBox
+  - ... and every other prop you pass in, including `viewBox`

 ```javascript
 import react, { PropTypes } from 'react';